raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   };
 ```

-We can use it with our `multiplyByTwoWithRemainder` function to generate `fromBinary`:
+We use it with our `multiplyByTwoWithRemainder` function to generate `fromBinary`:

 ```javascript
 const fromBinary = foldList([0, multiplyByTwoWithRemainder]);
 ```

 And here's `unfoldToList`.
 Our unfold is also written as a loop.
-We will use a simple equality test that works for primitive values and strings, but not objects and especially not maps of any kind.[^prodequal] We also  note that this flavour of unfold is written as an eager right unfold, which is to say, it assembles its list in the reverse order of our fold.
+We will use a simple equality test that works for primitive values and strings, but not objects and especially not maps of any kind.[^prodequal]

+[^prodequal]: For production use, deep equality must be carefully crafted to match the semantics of the entities we wish to compare.

+This unfold is written as an "eager right unfold," which is to say, it assembles its list in the reverse order of our fold.
 That's different from how unfolds are usually written, but then again, most people aren't trying to invert a fold.

 We'll use our unfold to derive `toBinary`:

-[^prodequal]: For production use, deep equality must be carefully crafted to match the semantics of the entities we wish to compare.

 ```javascript
 const deepEqual = (a, b) => {